INC

 How is FHS Different from Current Building Regulations?

 The FHS will replace SAP calculations with the new Home Energy Model (HEM) — a more accurate and dynamic system that models real energy use.
+There is a transition period where SAP 10.3 is still used, but we’re now moving towards the Home Energy Model as the long‑term methodology.

 Retrofit vs New Build: What is Expected to Change for the Trade?